 However, the reports omitted data for the intervening years, and as we know from stock market and many other types of data, rates of change depend very heavily on your start and end date.
 The data in this case is actually quite cyclical, and choosing 2006 rather than, say 2007, provides a completely misleading picture, as the graph below demonstrates.

-In many instances misuse is not deliberate, but leads to biased results and conclusions that cannot be relied upon and the consequences can be very serious.
-Each of the following subsections examines these issues in more detail.
+In many instances misuse is not deliberate, but leads to biased results and conclusions that cannot be relied upon and the consequences can be serious.

 This is probably the most common reason for 'statistics' and statistical analysis falling short of acceptable standards.
 Problems typically relate to inadequacies in sampling, i.e. in the initial design of the data collection, selection or extraction process.
 This results in the sample, from which inferences about the population are made, being biased or simply inadequate.
 The following list includes some of the main situations which lead to such problems: